-Students who arrive in violation of the dress code will receive a written warning.
+Students who arrive in violation of the dress code will receive a written warning on the first and second infractions.
+The third incident will result in a phone call home.

 Electronic Devices

 The Academy strives to have students interact meaningfully with each other and with faculty during the school day.
 Accordingly, Students may not bring electronic devices such as iPads, other personal listening devices, cameras, or portable game systems to school unless specifically invited to do so by a member of the faculty for a specific time and purpose.
 Faculty members will make such invitations rarely and only for reasons that support their curriculum or classroom goals.
 Cell phones and Smart Watches (Apple Watch, etc.) are not needed during the day, and we discourage our young children from bringing them to school.
 Cell phones and Smart Watches brought to school will be kept in the children's backpacks.
 Academy at the Lakes is not responsible for lost or damaged items.